 Screws rely on their threads to provide resistance to withdrawal and can usually be removed and reinserted without reducing its effectiveness.

-There are many different types of screws available and it is important that the right type of screw is selected for a project.
+There are many different types of screws available.
+It is important to select the right type of screw for a project.
 It is also important that the screwdriver used fits the slot of the screw correctly.